acrolinx/sdk-java/README.md

     to install dependencies, build and test the project.
     Also run the same command before pushing your changes to GitHub.

+    On Travis the build will be tested against the latest released Acrolinx Platform.
     If your build on Travis was successful, a new snapshot version will be automatically available via [Maven snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/com/acrolinx/client/sdk/).

 2. Once you tested your new features, remove the '-SNAPSHOT' from the `CURRENT_VERSION` property in the `gradle.properties` file.